tasteee/listerine/README.md

 # listerine

-A powerful, type-safe in-memory query engine for JavaScript/TypeScript arrays. listerine provides MongoDB-like query syntax for filtering, searching, and retrieving data from arrays of objects.
+listerine is a powerful, type-safe, in-memory query engine with Mongo-*ish* syntax for performing complex (or simple!) queries on arrays of objects.

 ## Features

-- **MongoDB-like Query Syntax**: Filters galore!
+- **MongoDB-like Query Syntax**: Filters and stuff
 - **Type Safety**: Full TypeScript support with generic types
 - **Logical Operators**: Support for `$and` and `$or` operations
 - **Nested Object Queries**: Query deeply nested object properties